Muhlenberg County, Kentucky: History of education

 At one time the county hosted eight secondary schools.
 Drakesboro Community closed after the class of 1964 graduated and in 1990, the school board consolidated the middle and high school students into two middle and two high schools.
 Bremen High School, Central City High School, Graham High School, and half of Muhlenberg Central High School became Muhlenberg North Middle School and Muhlenberg North High School, while the other half of Muhlenberg Central High School, Drakesboro High School, Hughes-Kirkpatrick High School, Greenville High School, and Lake Malone School (which housed some middle school students) became Muhlenberg South Middle School and Muhlenberg South High School.
 The eight distinct schools continued to house elementary school students.

 In 2004, the school board began consolidating the elementary schools, closing Graham Elementary School and transferring students to Longest Elementary Greenville Elementary Schools; closing Lake Malone School and transferring students to Hughes-Kirkpatrick Elementary School.
 In 2005 Drakesboro Elementary School was closed, with students first attending Hughes-Kirkpatrick Elementary and then Muhlenberg South Elementary School (2006).
 Hughes-Kirkpatrick was later closed.

 Muhlenberg North and Muhlenberg South High Schools were merged into a single Muhlenberg County High School in June 2009.

 Media

+Muhlenberg County is located in the southernmost fringes of the Evansville, Indiana television market, and is primarily served by the television stations in that city.
+However, a few television stations in Bowling Green and Nashville are offered on local cable television systems in the county.